AlexHumpert/Covid_19_Tweet_Fake_News_Detection/README.md

 The value of a robust Covid-19 Tweet Fake News Detector serves
   1. Twitter's bottom line
-  2. public health
+  2. Public health
-  3. countries' strategies to return to a normal state fo affairs.
+  3. Countries' strategies to return to a normal state fo affairs

 ## Data Architecture